Gawin Corbin (burgess): Early and family life

 His parents had married before January 1656 and had sons named Henry (b.1667 but who never reached adulthood) and Thomas (1658-1736, who never married) before this boy's birth.
 The family also included at least five daughters who married Virginia gentry: Letitia (1657-1706), Alice (1660-1713), Winifred (1661-1711), Ann (1664-1694) and Frances (d.
 1713).
 Letitia married Richard Lee II, whose Westmoreland County estate bordered the Peckatone plantation.
-Alice married Philip Lightfoot of Charles City County.
-Winifred married Col. LeRoy Griffin of Rappahanock County.
-Ann married Col. William Tayloe of Mt.
-Airy plantation in Richmond County, and Frances married the colony's attorney general and York County planter Edmund Jenings.
+Alice married Philip Lightfoot of Charles City County, and their son of the same name would serve on the Virginia Governor's Council.
+Winifred married Col. LeRoy Griffin of Rappahanock County, and their son Thomas Griffin would serve as a burgess for Richmond County.
+Ann married Col. William Tayloe of Tayloe's Quarter, what would become Mount Airy in Richmond County, and Frances married the colony's attorney general and York County planter Edmund Jenings.

 His father had first settled on the south side of the Rappahannock River which was then in Lancaster County but later became part of Middlesex County.
 His father's wealth gave rise to a local saying "rich as Corbin", but he died when Gawin was seven and his brother Thomas was eight years old.
 Henry Corbyn's will named the boys' guardians as the colony's lieutenant governor, Sir Henry Chicheley and two fellow members of the King's Council, Ralph Wormely and Colonel Ludwell.
 They sent the boys to England to be raised by their paternal grandmother.
 Also, they had an uncle of the same name as this boy, who was a London merchant and lived at a home called "Hall End" in Polesworth in Warwickshire.
 That merchant with the London Company built an 80 ton ship named "Virginia Berkeley" for trade with the colony.
 Although his father signed his surname "Corbin" and his uncle spelled his name "Gawayne", this man and his progeny generally used "Corbin" and "Gawin".